Samsung QN90F TV Review

 • Slow pixel transitions in Game Mode leads to blurry motion.

 The Samsung QN90F is very good for home theater aficionados.
 Its black levels are very good, with great contrast that keeps blacks deep even when bright highlights are present.
 Speaking of highlights, they're extremely bright on this TV due to its excellent HDR peak brightness; this TV really pops in darker rooms.
-It's also very colorful in HDR, with decent color accuracy, although purists might want to get it calibrated.
-There is some stutter when watching 24 fps content, but it's not excessive.
+It's also very colorful in HDR, with good color accuracy, although purists might want to get it calibrated.
+There is some response time stutter when watching 24 fps content, but it's not excessive.
 Unfortunately, the TV doesn't support Dolby Vision, and it also doesn't passthrough DTS audio formats or Dolby Digital Plus 7.1 through eARC.

 Pros